Appealing a UC Board of Review Decision to the Commonwealth Court

 If Employer Appealing to Court: To the Claimant

-If you have any questions regarding the filing of a petition for review with Commonwealth Court, you may call: 717-255-1650
+If you have any questions regarding the filing of a petition for review with the Commonwealth Court, you may call: 717-255-1650

 A party aggrieved by a Board decision may submit a request to the Board to reconsider the decision.
 The request must be submitted no later than 15 days after the decision mailing date.
 Reconsideration will be granted only under very limited circumstances, for “good cause.”
 The Board, in most cases, cannot revisit its previous credibility determinations.
 Also, the Board will not accept additional evidence, unless the party could not have presented the evidence at an earlier stage.